|Birth: ||Dec. 12, 1838|

 After his sister-in-law Mariette died in 1883, his three daughters and Mariette's children lived with their grandparents, William Henry Rowe and his wife Mary.
 At that time, Vernon resided with them to help supervise the older children.
 They had fond memories of listening to him play his fiddle and practice with other local musicians who provided the music for local barn dances and other events.
-His nephew, Eugene Wilcox, who was 10 years old at the time, enjoyed telling stories in his later years about how much fun they had and how good the food tasted from the grain that was ground in his uncle's mill.
+His nephew, Eugene Wilcox, who was 10 years old at the time, enjoyed telling stories in his later years about how much fun they had and how good the food tasted when it was made from the grain that had been ground at his uncle's mill.

 On June 28, 1886, he was elected President of the Riceford Prohibition Club.
 In 1887, he published "The Revelator," a newspaper about Adventism.
 He and his brother-in-law, George Wilcox, had become zealous Adventist preachers.
 Historian Percival Narveson wrote "Beeby, the head miller and later owner of the Crystal Mill, probably was the most colorful and unforgettable character in the history of Riceford.
 With his long white beard and hair reaching to his shoulders, he made a deep impression on his audiences as he preached and baptized converts in Riceford Creek."

-In 1921, he moved to Garden City, Minnesota and lived with his daughter Sadie's family.
-He spent his final years under her care.
+In 1921, he moved to Garden City, Minnesota to live with his daughter Sadie and her family.
+He spent his final years under her loving care.
 He lived to be 84 years of age.